Pixep/qt-quick-responsive-helper/README.md

 - Add buttons to manage custom actions, or even custom content to the bar
 - Can be disabled for production with a single property

-Compatible with Qt 5.2 and higher, requires only a QtQuick Window component (for now).
+Compatible with Qt 5.2 and higher, requires only QtQuick 2 and QtQuick Window module (for now).

 ![Responsive helper window screenshot](http://i.imgur.com/SQZYz9U.png)

-## Installation ##
+## Installation

 You can either: